sapnukapteinis/sapnukapteinis/README.md

 ### Hi there 👋

-This is project is for practice only, learning everything from zero.
+This project is for practice only, learning everything from zero.

 <!--
 **sapnukapteinis/sapnukapteinis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.